c3ilabuser/student9_lab/readme.md

 The steps to find your way to your assigned GitHub repository are as follows:

-* In your GitHub browser tab, click the "Sign In" link, top right.
+* In your GitHub browser tab (opened earlier - see above), click the "Sign In" link, top right.
    * If you're a keener and have already logged into GitHub with your own personal account, log out prior to doing this step
-* Enter the username and password provided on your label
+* Enter the username and password provided to you.
 * You should be back to the screen you were on, but now logged into github.
 * On the screen is a list of repositories labelled student1_lab through student20_lab.
    * Select the repository in this list that corresponds to the one on your label.